Science: Curriculum

 Human biology, in all of its complexity and detail, is presented in the eighth grade.
 The major organs and body systems are examined from the standpoints of both their morphology and physiology.
 Moving from the microscopic to the macroscopic, students are introduced to how these systems work together to create a functional whole.
 Many genetics, health, and pathology topics are investigated over the course of the year, augmented by dissections and other labs, as students work to understand the human body in a manner that satisfies their immense natural curiosity.

-In addition to their regular science class, students in the fifth through eighth grades may also elect a physical or biological sciences elective.
-Some specific course topics have included forensics, earth science, food science, and engineering.
+In addition to their regular science class, students in the fifth through eighth grades may also take a physical or biological sciences elective.
+Some specific course topics have included forensics, environmental science, biodiversity, and engineering.

 Students are encouraged to take both chemistry and physics early in their high school career, as these courses are often prerequisites for advanced study in the sciences.
 The department offers advanced second-year classes in biology, chemistry, and physics, and a wide array of electives in each of these disciplines as well.
 Elective courses vary from year to year, depending on student interest and faculty expertise.
 They may be either one or two semesters long and differ in their level of difficulty.
-Recently offered electives include Animal Behavior; Astronomy; Advanced Biochemistry; Organic Chemistry; Chemistry of Cooking; Advanced Physiology and Medical Ethics; Environmental Science; Sustainable Design; Molecular Biology; Marine Biology; Oceanography; Neuropsychology; The Science of Music; Introduction to Quantum Mechanics; and Classical Mechanics and Relativity.
+Recently offered electives include Animal Behavior, Astronomy, Forensic Science, Organic Chemistry, Chemistry of Cooking, Advanced Physiology and Medical Ethics, Environmental Science, and Neuroscience.